 into historical narratives, use place as the center of historical analysis, and

 develop written and digital narratives that convey historical complexity that

 Internships provide the day-to-day experience of working at a historical institution.
 The Department of History offers guidance for undergraduate and graduate students seeking internships and has a unique partnership with several National Park Service sites.
 The Public History at WVU Facebook page is an excellent resource for learning more about what our current students are doing.

 Professional development is essential to training historians who wish to work in the public sector, and the program has provided financial assistance for student to travel to state, regional and national conferences.
 Faculty encourage students to present papers and participate in poster sessions to build resumes, network and disseminate their research.
 The department is an institutional member of both the National Council on Public History and the American Association for State and Local History.

-The can be earned in conjunction with the M.A. in history and emphasizes practical skills for students interested in historic preservation.
+The Cultural Resource Management (CRM) Certificate can be earned in conjunction with the M.A. in history and emphasizes practical skills for students interested in historic preservation.

 Undergraduate courses in public history include HIST 412: Introduction to Public History and HIST 489: Historic Preservation.
 Special topics courses include museum education and oral history.
 The program often makes internship programs, workshops, and professional development available to undergraduates.
 Please contact the Director, Melissa Bingmann, to be added to the listserv if you wish to receive notices about these opportunities.